School of Humanities History

 UC Irvine, the eighth campus in the University of California system, opened its doors in 1965.
 The Division of Humanities was one of five liberal arts divisions on campus that were poised to welcome students upon campus opening.
 Samuel McCulloch, UC Irvine’s founding dean of Humanities was appointed in 1963.
 As dean, he laid the foundation for humanities by recruiting and retaining world-class faculty.

 Dean McCulloch created four departments that would serve as the foundational core of the Division: English and Comparative Literature, Foreign Languages and Literature, History, and Philosophy.
 He made quick work of recruiting the very best in their scholarly fields to join the Division and by the campus’ opening day, the Division of Humanities had thirty-one faculty members.

-It was also around this time period that the School of Humanities’ prestigious MFA in Creative Writing program enrolled its first graduate students.
+It was also around this time period that the School of Humanities’ prestigious M.F.A.
+Programs in Writing enrolled its first graduate students.

 By 1967, the Regents of the University of California turned the five original liberal arts divisions into individual schools within the university, and thus the Division of Humanities became the School of Humanities.
 This was the first structure of its kind among all of the UC campuses.

 Samuel McCulloch’s deanship was followed by a series of Humanities deans that shared his vision of strong faculty recruitment as they worked tirelessly to bring the best and brightest to UC Irvine Humanities.
 In the early 1970s, the School of Humanities launched a doctorate in Critical Theory, making UC Irvine the only university in the country to offer a doctorate in that field.

 The Humanities Core Course was implemented in 1970.
 The academic excellence of the program was so strong in rigor and concept that many of the other deans on campus made enrollment in the course a high priority for their students.
 To this day, students rank the course among the best on campus.